bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    Identifies your project uniquely across all projects.
-It has to follow the package name rules, which means that it has to contain at least the domain name you control, and you can create as many subgroups as you want. e.g. ``com.acme.ria``. .
+It has to follow the package name rules, which means that it has to contain at least the domain name you control, and you can create as many subgroups as you want. e.g. ``com.acme.ria``.

 Project ID
-   You can choose whatever name you want with lowercase letters and no strange symbols, e.g. ``users`` or ``user-manager``.
+   You can choose any name you want in lowercase letters and without special symbols, e.g. ``users`` or ``user-manager``.

-   During deployment to the engine the concatenated Group ID + Project ID will act as unique identifier of the project, once it is deployed.
+   On deployment to the |ivy-engine| the concatenated Group ID + Project ID will act as unique identifier of the project.

 Project Version
    The current development version of the project.